cambiotraining/bacterial-genomics/materials/06-downloading.md

 - `--max_memory` and `--max_cpus` - sets the available RAM memory and CPUs.
 You can check this with the commands `free -h` and `nproc --all`, respectively.
 - `--input` - the samples file with the accessions to be downloaded, as explained above.
 - `--nf_core_pipeline` - Name of supported nf-core pipeline e.g. 'viralrecon'.
 A samplesheet for direct use with the pipeline will be created with the appropriate columns.
+- `--download_method` - forces the pipeline to use `sratools` instead of a direct FTP download.
+- `-resume` - all Nextflow pipelines can be resumed.
+It isn't necessary for the force run of the pipeline but it's good practice to include it in the command.

 :::{.callout-note}
 #### Maximum Memory and CPUs